alex-robinson/ncio/README.md

 The comparison program can run multiple loops to test timing.
 In the above example, the first program call will run through the program and calculate the timing for 1 iteration, the second program call will calculate the timing for 10 iterations.
 A timing table is output at the end of the program.

-## NCIO API (documentation under construction)
+## NCIO API documentation

-**The NCIO API is properly documented in the GMDD manuscript found [here](http://www.geosci-model-dev.net/).

-Below are the public functions available through the ncio module:
+**The NCIO API is properly documented in the GMDD manuscript found [here](http://www.geosci-model-dev.net/), however a summary of the public functions available through the ncio module can be found below:

 ```fortran
 nc_read